jrudolph/volume-cartographer/README.md

 volumetric analysis applications.

 ## WIP 3D volume slicing
+- ome-zarr enabled VC is available as *VC3D* alongside the existing VC binary
 - this branch implements (OME)-Zarr based volume viewing and arbitrary plane slicing, currently used to show XY,YZ,XZ planes + 1 plane with free rotation
 - along the way a lot of functionaltiy was disabled/broken - for now use it just to look at stuff, do not touch segmentation
 - usage